How Walking Boosts Creativity: A Science-Backed Guide

 Example: You’re facing a creative block, whether in writing, art, or another form of expression.
 As you walk, shift your focus to your surroundings—the sights, sounds, and smells—without judgment, allowing your mind to reset and break free from the block.

-Maximizing the Benefits of Creativity Walks
+How to Maximize the Benefits of Your Walks

 Walking 7,000 to 8,000 steps a day is a game-changer for your health, but pushing it to 10,000 steps can do wonders not just for your body, but for your creativity too.